-Investments in alternative investments, including limited partnership agreements, private capital markets, venture capital and mezzanine debt, shall be limited to an initial investment value at market value of no more than 6% of total fund assets.
-Reserves for future alternative investments may be held in large capitalization U. S. equities, subject to the 65% limit on all equity investments.
+Investments in alternative investments, including limited partnership agreements, private capital markets, venture capital, mezzanine debt, and hedge funds shall be limited to an initial investment value at market value of no more than 6% of total fund assets.
+Reserves for future Alternative Investments may be held in large capitalization U. S. equities, subject to the 65% limit on all equity investments.